Back to Home Page

 You do not need to use a specific form for an advance directive in Maryland; you can use the form provided on the Maryland Attorney General’s web site or other forms may be used and are just as valid legally.
 Additional information about the living will in Maryland or advance directive information can be found at: http://www.oag.state.md.us/Healthpol/AdvanceDirectives.htm

-MyDirectives is a free, secure, web-based system that allows you to document and store your advance medical directives in a secure database available to you and your medical treatment providers 24 hours a day, seven days a week, anywhere in the world.
-You don't have to find or carry paper documents before going to the hospital or create and re-create the documents every time you enter a facility.
-If you want to find out more about this resource, use the link that follows to get to the website http://www.mydirectives.com/.
+MyDirectives is a free, secure, web-based system that allows you to document and store your advance directives in a secure database.
+You may share your advance directive electronically with your health care agent, family members, and providers.
+Electronic advance directives eliminate the need to find or carry paper documents before going to the hospital or create and re-create the documents every time you enter a facility.
+You medical treatment preferences are clearly documented in a digital format, which helps ensure your wishes are more accessible in the event of an unexpected critical care situation.
+If you want to find out more about this resource, use the link that follows: http://www.mydirectives.com/.

 Use Services Search to locate LTC Providers and obtain detailed information on:

 Read recent activity regarding LTC